jessetrippe/jessetrippe.github.io/_work_items/01-amazon-scheduling.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Field Research</h2>
 		<p>After launching the scrappy version, I worked with a UX Researcher to develop an online and offline survey to test usage and assumptions.
-I visited various sites across North America and UK to observe and interview users about their usage of the tool and how they schedule their drivers.
+I visited various sites across North America and the UK to observe and interview users about their usage of the tool and how they schedule their drivers.
 I sent an online version of the survey to companies in locations I was unable to travel to.</p>
 		<p>Most companies were using complex, brittle, online spreadsheets to schedule their drivers mostly because the tools were free and synced across multiple site locations.
 Separately, users found the process of providing Amazon their roster of drivers repetitive, redundant, and of little value to them.</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">